PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 * Tests should generally not rely on any other test

 Examples:

-Here's the simplest of tests
+Here's the simplest of tests:

 ```powershell
 Describe "A variable can be assigned and retrieved" {